Mountain Biking Program

 Learn the basics needed to effectively lead groups on biking excursions.
 The course covers trip planning and preparation, trail etiquette, how to design and represent an education and interpretive program, managing and reducing risk exposure, principles of leadership, and communication with participants.
 In addition, the course covers how to conduct pre-trip bike inspections, safety and best practices, and fundamental bike adjustments.
 Basic riding skills will be demonstrated and practiced.

-For more information, contact the Business, Engineering, Industrial Technology and Workforce Services Division by
+For more information, contact the Business, Engineering, Industrial Technology and Workforce Solutions Division by